Neonatal sepsisSepsis neonatorum; Neonatal septicemia; Sepsis - infant

-Urine culture tests are done in babies older than several days.
+Urine culture tests are done in babies older than a few days.

-Babies who do require treatment will be admitted to the hospital for monitoring.
+Babies who need treatment and have already gone home after birth will most often be admitted to the hospital for monitoring.

-With prompt treatment, many babies with these bacterial infections will recover completely with no remaining problems.
-Nevertheless, neonatal sepsis is a leading cause of infant death.
-The more quickly an infant receives treatment, the better the outcome.
+Many babies with bacterial infections will recover completely and have no other problems.
+However, neonatal sepsis is a leading cause of infant death.
+The more quickly an infant gets treatment, the better the outcome.

 When to Contact a Medical Professional

-Seek immediate medical help if your infant shows symptoms of neonatal sepsis.
+Seek medical help right away for an infant that shows symptoms of neonatal sepsis.